 Suddenly, the SUV slammed to a halt, pulling sharply to the right, killing the engine.
 We were absolutely in the middle of nowhere.
 We had not seen another vehicle or person for more than an hour.
 I started the vehicle back up and slowly moved forward.
 Sure that the issue was over, we proceeded.
 About 30 minutes later, it did it again – slamming to a halt and killing the engine.
 I proceeded onward.
 We couldn’t just sit there.
 We had to get where we were going by nightfall.
 Driving unmarked roads in rural Africa can have its challenges, and those challenges exponentially increase after dark.
-After a inexorable pounding from the road, we finally came out of the riverbed and found smooth ground.
+After hours of inexorable pounding from the road, we finally came out of the riverbed and found smooth ground.
 The dirt roads were a sandy orange, and scrub brush and flat-topped acacia trees began to fill the landscape.
 We began to see occasional antelope, giraffe, and zebra.
 Not many, but we knew we were getting close to the park.
 We saw our first gerenuk, a tall, long-necked antelope, standing on his hind legs, eating the high leaves from a small acacia tree.

 Continuing eastward along the Kenya/Tanzania border, we spotted the first structure we had seen in a few hours.
 This tall brown structure was a wooden gate, the southwest entrance into Amboseli National Park.
 Somehow the riverbed and unforgiving corrugated road had brought us exactly where we were supposed to be.
 We came to a stop, greeted the guard, who likely saw very few people on a weekly basis.
 We handed him our passports.
 Our “resident-student” visas stamped in our passport allowed us into the park for just about $2/day.
 This was quite incredible!
 A “tourist” visa would have been about $100/day.
 We smiled, paid our fees, offered the guard a few bananas, and entered the park.

 It took about 45 minutes to cross the lake.
-We reached the eastern edge and climbed the banks of the lake, and proceeded.
+We reached the eastern shore and climbed the banks of the lake, and proceeded.
 There weren’t any directional signs.
 There weren’t any roads or trails.
 It was pure wild… and I was loving it!
 It was time to put my true male instincts to the test.
 We knew our lodge was somewhere to the east.
 The sun was moving down the horizon behind us, so we knew we were going in the right direction.
 We came upon a 15-foot wide gully.
 It was the first sign of water we had seen in hours.
 One heavy slab of concrete went down into the gully, another slab went out the other side.
 Between the two slabs of concrete was my watery dilemma.
-I pulled up, but wasn’t sure how deep it was.
+I pulled up to the edge, but wasn’t sure how deep it was.
 Could we make it?
 How deep was this gully actually?
 I couldn’t see from the driver’s seat of the Trooper, so I opened my door, stepped out, and walked up to the edge of the concrete slab.
 This water would be better described as soup.
 I couldn’t see an inch into the water.
-I had no clue as the actual depth of the water.
+I had no clue as to the actual depth of the water.
 As I was bent over examining the coffee-colored soup, trying to determine if it was safe to drive through it, Traci shouted, “Rich, get back!”
 I wheeled around, only to see 3 hyenas pop their heads up over a small dune not too far to my left.
 With speed I didn’t know I had, I raced back to the Trooper and jumped in.
 I think the hyenas were as surprised to see a random white guy as I was to see Shenzi, Banzai, and Ed.
 I didn’t realize how large hyenas actually were.
 They were ominous with their brown fur and black spots, large barrel-chests and powerful jaws.
 With my heart thumping I told Traci, “We can make it.
 The water looks fine.”

 Curiously, right before leaving on our safari we had heard of a missionary losing his 3 middle fingers on his right hand to a hyena.
 Hyenas have one of the most powerful bites in the animal kingdom, stronger than a lion, great white shark, or even an alligator snapping turtle.
 Lesson learned – water in Africa attracts game, which in turn attracts predators.
 Stay in the vehicle!

 With my toes crossed and in 4WD, we drove through the soup and came out on the other side of the gully with no issues.
 We drove onward, finally seeing our first directional sign since we had left the guard tower before crossing the lake.
-There are 3 lodges in Amboseli National Park, and we saw the name of our lodge, Ol Tukai, up ahead a few kilometers.
+There are three lodges in Amboseli National Park, and we saw the name of our lodge, Ol Tukai, up ahead a few kilometers.
 We relaxed the next 30 minutes, enjoying the scenery, and spotted Ol Tukai up ahead.
 We pulled into the gravel lot, greeted the parking lot guard, and grateful to step out of our vehicle.
 We entered the lobby of the rustic, yet elegant lodge.
 This place was magnificent!
 It blended in perfectly with the environment.
 Wooden walls and floors, thatched roofs, with large open areas to view all of the scenery outside.
 We walked up to the counter and handed the clerk our passports.
 Only $7 per night!
-Normal prices average $300/night.
+Normal prices average $440/night.
 Lodging, entertainment, and dinner included.
 Our resident-student visas were becoming quite beneficial.
 We were handed the keys to our cabin and given a grand Kenyan welcome.

 Leaving the main lobby building, the lawns were lush and flowers and colored plants decorated the landscape.
 Fifteen-foot poinsettia trees were planted outside the lobby.
 The cabins were spread out to the south of the lodge about 50 feet apart, connected by sidewalks.
 We got the keys to our “second” cabin and unpacked.
 (Our first cabin had a problem with bats in the ceiling, so we requested new quarters.
 They tried to assure us the bats were harmless, but bats are bats, and we weren’t crazy about bats in our bedroom at night.)
 The cabin was beautiful.
 A small porch led into the main room – a nice size sitting area and a large four-poster bed with an expansive mosquito net canopy made up the main room.
 A dressing area and our bathroom were down the hall.
 Stepping out onto the porch, the primary savannah opened before us.
 The savannah was only about 10-15 feet from our front porch.
 It was miles wide and miles deep, and scattered throughout the plain were wildebeest, zebra, and other antelope.
 A few dozen as far as I could see.
 Miles in the distance rose Mt.
 Kilimanjaro on the other side of the border in Tanzania.
 The view was breathtaking.
 Separating our cabin from the savannah was one small electric wire about 30 inches off the ground.
 “Huh,” I thought to myself, “that one small wire seems inadequate.
 I might need to be cautious.”